Gabriella439/nixos-in-production/manuscript/BigPicture.md

 - What are the guiding principles for a NixOS-centric software architecture?

+- How does a NixOS-centric architecture differ from other architectures?

 - What would a "NixOS team" need to be prepared to support and maintain?

-- How does a NixOS-centric architecture differ from other architectures?

-- What does "success" look like?

-Here I'll answer those questions so that you can get a better idea of what you would be signing up for.
+Here I'll do my best to answer those questions so that you can get a better idea of what you would be signing up for.

 ## The Zen of NixOS

 I like to use the term "master cue" to denote an overarching sign that indicates that you're doing things right.
+This "master" cue" might not tell you *how* to do things right, but it can still provide a high-level indicator of whether you are maturing as an engineering organization.

 The "master cue" for NixOS is very similar to the "master cue" for the Nix ecosystem, which is this:

 > Every common build/test/deploy-related activity should be possible with at most a single command using Nix's command line interface.

 I say "at most" because some activities (like continuous deployment) should ideally require no human intervention at all.
 However, activities that do require human intervention should in principle be compressible into a single Nix command.

-I can explain this by providing an example of an architectural pattern that violates this master cue:
+I can explain this by providing an example of development workflow that ignores this master cue:

 Suppose that you want to test your local project's changes within the context of some larger system at work (i.e. an [integration test](https://en.wikipedia.org/wiki/Integration_testing).
-The process for testing your code might hypothetically look like this:
+Your organization's process for testing your code might hypothetically look like this:

-- Create and publish a branch recording your changes so far in version control
+- Create and publish a branch in version control recording your changes

 - Manually trigger some job to build a software artifact containing your changes

   Perhaps the artifact is a container, executable binary, or JAR.

-- Update some repository to reference the newly-built software artifact
+- Update something to reference the newly-built software artifact

 - Run the appropriate integration test

-  Your organization scores "bonus" points (for terrible workflows) if the integration test is not automated and you have to manually exercise the code paths that you modified.

 Now what if I told you that the entire integration testing process from start to finish could be: